 Last Saturday, we went on a whirlwind trip to Amador City, California for a weekend of wine tasting, eating, and staying in the cutest little cottage!
 It was absolutely lovely.
 But needless to say, after a weekend of decadent food and perhaps maybe a little too much wine (?), I’m pretty excited to spend a weekend on my couch.

-Have you hopped on the smashed potato train yet?
+Speaking of, have you hopped on the smashed potato train yet?
 Because if you haven’t, it’s time.
 They’re so. damn. good.
 My mom originally introduced me to this recipe a few years ago, but we also used to make something similar back when I was in culinary school.
 Of course, in school, we fried the potatoes.
 But the baked version is just as delicious and crispy!
-Here’s just a few highlights.

 A white colander with mini Yukon potatoes next to a pepper grinder and white and brown bowls of salt, spices, garlic, rosemary, butter, and oil.